 Our six assessment schemes

-- Creatinine: Interlaboratory Comparison Program for Measurement of Serum Creatinine
+- Creatinine: Interlaboratory Comparison Program for Measurement of Serum Creatinine.
+Scheme not accredited.

-- OSEQAS: External Quality Assessment Scheme for Organic Substances in Urine
+- OSEQAS: External Quality Assessment Scheme for Organic Substances in Urine.
+Scheme not accredited.

 Preparing Proficiency Testing Materials (PTMs)